infinityworks/policies/ISO-9001/Anti-CorruptionAndBriberyPolicy/readme.md

 ## What is bribery?

 “Bribe” means a financial or other inducement or reward for action which is illegal, unethical, a breach of trust or improper in any way.
 Bribes can take the form of money, gifts, loans, fees, hospitality, services, discounts, the award of a contract or any other advantage or benefit.
 “Bribery” includes offering, promising, giving, accepting or seeking a bribe.
 All forms of bribery are strictly prohibited.
-If you are unsure whether a particular act constitutes bribery, raise it with the [People Team](https://intranet.infinityworks.com/key-people/head-office-support).
+If you are unsure whether a particular act constitutes bribery, raise it with the [People Ops team](https://intranet.infinityworks.com/key-people/head-office-support).
 Specifically you must not:
 Give or offer any payment, gift, hospitality or other benefit in the expectation that a business advantage will be received in return, or to reward any business received;
 Accept any offer from a third party that you know or suspect is made with the expectation that we will provide a business advantage for them or anyone else;